 That will be great, won’t that?

-So, we have this book named ‘Never Split the Difference by Chris Voss’ in which the author narrates his experiences of negotiating with many hard-core criminals.
+So, we have one of the best copywriting books named ‘Never Split the Difference by Chris Voss’ in which the author narrates his experiences of negotiating with many hard-core criminals.
 Chris Voss was a former FBI employee who worked as an international hostage negotiator.
 During his tenure with the FBI, he had dealt face-to-face with many criminals including the terrorists.
 His negotiation skills were so admired in the department that he was promoted as the lead negotiator for kidnapping cases.

 Never Split the Difference is a practical guide to apply some of the proven negotiating skills to successfully resolve the most serious and high-profile criminal issues.
 Voss has shared 9 powerful principles to enhance your persuasive skills in your business.
 You can use these skills in creating the most influencing advertisements and crafting highly persuasive copies.